yoyoberenguer/BloomEffect/README.md

 ## Tips
 ```
+C:\Users\user\Downloads\BLOOM-master>python test_bloom.py

-If you get the following error message after execution
+If you get the following error message after execution, refer to
-ModuleNotFoundError: No module named 'bloom'
-Refer to the section building the project.
+the section building the project.

+<<ModuleNotFoundError: No module named 'bloom'>>

 ```

-## Example in python
+## Example in python IDE
 ```

 import pygame